Really-Simple-Plugins/really-simple-ssl/readme.txt

 If you are experiencing redirect loops on your site, try these [instructions](https://really-simple-ssl.com/knowledge-base/my-website-is-in-a-redirect-loop/).

 == Changelog ==
+= 2.4.4 =
+* Added support for Cloudfront, thanks to Sharif Alexandre
+* Prevent writing of empty .htaccess redirect

 = 2.4.3 =
 * Removed banner in admin